Behzad Bolour: Ancestors

 Behzad's maternal grandfather was Mr. Gholam Hossein Behbahani, the merchant of Shiraz.
 During the Qajar period, he was one of the great merchants of Shiraz and during the reign of Reza Shah, he was the representative of Shiraz in the National Assembly.

 Race

 According to Ancestry.com his DNA race includes Irani, Turk and Caucas.

 In the Iranian Revolution of 1978

 Behzad Bolour wrote in an article for BBC Persian that during the Iranian Revolution of 1978, several Uzi and Kalashnikov machine guns were entrusted to Behzad's family by a commander who was his family, and we used these weapons to shoot in the air.
 The first army of the Revolutionary Guards were the fathers of the family, and the family of Bolurfrushan was among them.

-He goes on to say that some time later the weapons were taken back and the Revolutionary Guards Corps was recognized.
+He goes on to say that sometime later, the weapons were taken back and the Revolutionary Guards Corps was recognized.

 Music

 Behzad Bolour in 1980, learned the setar instrument from Jalal Zolfonun and then turned to playing the tanbur and komuz.
 He says that Iranian music had disappeared so much that he learned to play the tambourine out of interest and by listening to ballads and inspiration from the ancient and traditional culture of Iran.
 In 1983, he formed several music groups in London and released the album Mish by Touch International company.